Komal-priyadarshi/THE-WEDDING-CANVAS/README.md

 Features — six brand promises with icons
 Testimonials — three couple reviews
-Contact — a full enquiry form with name, email, phone, date, guest count, destination, and message Footer — your details prominently displayed: Komal Priyadarshi, mobile +91 92963 27465, and email komalpriyadarshi36@gmail.com, with social links and a copyright notice
+Contact — a full enquiry form with name, email, phone, date, guest count, destination, and message Footer — your details prominently displayed: Komal Priyadarshi, mobile no., and mail, with social links and a copyright notice
 Ran build to verify no errors
 Build passes cleanly — no errors or warnings.
 The CSS import order fix resolved the previous warning, and everything compiles successfully.